pmalmsten/pmalmsten.github.io/_posts/2022-12-12-leveraging-cosmos-db-session-consistency-with-aspnet-core.md

 just a second after posting it.
 Eventual consistency is not good enough for her here - Sandy expects to read-her-own-writes, an element of strong consistency.

-Cosmos DB's session [session consistency] mode covers both experiences how Sandy expects, with low cost and high performance similar to eventual consistency - making it a great fit for TweetBookIt™.
+Cosmos DB's [session consistency] mode covers both experiences how Sandy expects, with low cost and high performance similar to eventual consistency - making it a great fit for TweetBookIt™.